MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/unorm-class.md

 ### <a name="parameters"></a>Parametri

 *_V*<br/>
-Il valore utilizzato per inizializzare.
+Valore utilizzato per inizializzare.

 *_Other*<br/>
-L'oggetto di norma utilizzato per inizializzare.
+Oggetto norm utilizzato per inizializzare.

 ## <a name="see-also"></a>Vedere anche